menandmice/micetro_docs/guides/implementation/adding_ip_ranges.rst

   mmcmd> importdata devices <mydevicefile.csv>

-This might take a while depending on the amount of data but after the operation has completed, all the imported devices will appear in Men & Mice with the associated data.
+This might take a while depending on the amount of data but after the operation has completed, all the imported devices will appear in Men&Mice with the associated data.